syncfusion-content/javascript-docs/js/RichTextEditor/Working-with-Selection.md

 ## Select a Range

 You can programmatically select a range of content in the editor using the [selectRange](https://help.syncfusion.com/api/js/ejrte#methods:selectRange) method.
-To select a range, create a range object with desired offset position and pass it as arguments to selectRange method.
-The range object is created from [createRange](https://help.syncfusion.com/api/js/ejrte#methods:createRange) method.
+To select a range, create a range object with desired offset position and pass it as arguments to the selectRange method.The range object is created from [createRange](https://help.syncfusion.com/api/js/ejrte#methods:createRange) method.
 The `createRange` returns the new `Range` object.
-The range can be used select the content in your editor.
+The range can be used to select the content in your editor.

 {% highlight html %}